dartmouth/genji-lab/GCP_DOCS_MKII.md

 | **API** | Backend service that handles business logic |
 | **UI** | Frontend application served via nginx |

-The UI includes an nginx configuration that proxies `/api/v1/` requests to the backend, so users access everything through a single URL [1].
+The UI includes an nginx configuration that proxies `/api/v1/` requests to the backend, so users access everything through a single URL .

 ---

 ## Prerequisites

-- A Google Cloud Platform account with billing enabled
+- A [Google Cloud Platform (GCP) account](https://cloud.google.com/cloud-console) with billing enabled
 - A project created in GCP
 - Basic familiarity with the command line

+__NOTE:__ If you get stuck, take a look at the Useful Commands Reference at the end of these docs.
 ---

 ## Part 1: Set Up Your Environment

-We'll use **Google Cloud Shell**, a browser-based terminal that comes pre-configured with all the tools we need [1].
+We'll use **Google Cloud Shell**, a browser-based terminal that comes pre-configured with all the tools we need .

 ### 1.1 Access Cloud Shell